 One of the goals of Grant PUD's PLMP is to improve Pacific lamprey passage efficiency through the implementation of structural and, potentially, operational modifications to the Project fishways.
-In the eleventh year of PLMP implementation, several planned activities were conducted on schedule.
+In the thirteenth year of implementation of the PLMP, Grant PUD was unable to assess Pacific lamprey behavior and passage efficiency through fishways at Priest Rapids and Wanapum dams and their respective reservoirs to evaluate the efficacy of design enhancements that were installed during the 2009-2010 winter fish ladder maintenance outage due to Covid-19 restrictions on tagging programs in the Lower Columbia River during 2020 and 2021.
+Grant PUD will continue monitoring as soon as downstream tagging resumes.
 Grant PUD continued to conduct components of a PRFF-approved study plan titled, "Assessment of Pacific Lamprey Behavior and Passage Efficiency at Priest Rapids and Wanapum Dams" (Nass et al. 2009).
 This ongoing study is being conducted to evaluate the effectiveness of structural modifications to Priest Rapids Project fishways that are intended to facilitate lamprey passage.